Loi Hkilek

 Loi Hkilek or Loi Kyi-lek is a mountain of the Shan Hills, in Shan State, Burma.

 Geography

 Loi Hkilek is located about 11 km to the northeast of Möng Kyawt (Mongkyawt) in Mong Ton Township of Mongsat District.

-Although this mountain is mentioned in the Imperial Gazetteer of India as "a 2,133 high mountain located in Mongkyawt District", its actual elevation is 1,973 m.
+Although it is mentioned in the Imperial Gazetteer of India as "a mountain nearly 7,000 feet [2,133 m] high", its actual elevation is 1,973 m.